 What is “value betting” in horse racing?

-The term “value betting” has no clear definition, but it generally means identifying situations where the wagering public is underestimating the chances of an entrant in a particular race.
+The term “value betting” has no clear definition, but it generally means identifying situations where the wagering public underestimates the chances of an entrant in a particular race.

-When such situations occur, the “value bettor” develops a wagering strategy to efficiently exploit that opportunity.
-At least that’s the idea.
+When such situations occur, the “value bettor” develops a wagering strategy to exploit that opportunity efficiently.
+At least, that’s the idea.

 Situations like this undoubtedly occur every day at racetracks around the world, but they are hard to identify in advance.
 And unless you’re a very skilled handicapper, it’s often folly to bet that you’re smarter than the crowd, as the parimutuel system is better at predicting outcomes than any individual player ever could be.